 One of the most fantastic things about the internet is that it’s completely and utterly opened up the working world.
 From the introduction of e-mail, which allowed for communication to take place regularly and instantly regardless of where you were located, through to the likes of Skype, that provides (amongst other aspects) effective video conferencing facilities, and beyond, the internet has essentially removed a lot of the restrictions many faced when wanting to work on a global level.

 As such, the possibility of remote working is one that’s increased greatly in recent times.
-Organisations are realising they don’t now need to have a workforce in one physical location, and people all over the world are relishing just this.
+Organisations are realizing they don’t now need to have a workforce in one physical location, and people all over the world are relishing just this.

 Being able to work wherever you want, without any long commute, or distractions in the office?
 Yes, please.

-But with there often a requirement to do more than reply by e-mail or engage on a Skype chat, there have been a whole host of tools setup to help remote teams collaborate together – and these are five of my favourite.
+But with there often a requirement to do more than reply by e-mail or engage on a Skype chat, there have been a whole host of tools setup to help remote teams collaborate together – and these are five of my favorite.

 A personal user of Trello, I was only introduced to it recently (after years of using Basecamp), but it’s unbelievable.
 It’s completely changed my approach to project management.

 Essentially a project management tool that allows you to create to do lists, build tasks within it and assign responsibilities (amongst much more functionality), Basecamp offers a similar solution, but in a much less user-friendly way – for me, if Trello is Windows 8, Basecamp is Windows 98.